Table of Contents

 3D printing using MSLA/liquid technology

 Most materials are fragile like glass, but there are also completely functional materials, only their price will be much higher.
-If FDA or CE Class II approvals are required, such as a permanent dental crown, the price is much higher.
+If FDA or CE Class II approvals are required, such as a permanent dental crown, the price will be much higher.

 At MSLA, 3D printing is relatively expensive but very accurate and has high visibility.